fare/asdf/README.md

 --------------------

-If you have to use or extend internal functionality not currently exported by ASDF, please contact us and have us negociate a proper, stable, tested interface that you can actually rely on.
+If you have to use or extend internal functionality not currently exported by ASDF, please contact us and have us negotiate a proper, stable, tested interface that you can actually rely on.
 Also, please *DO NOT* refer to specific subpackages such as `asdf/find-system` from the outside of ASDF, because functions may occasionally be moved from one internal package to the other,